JigarDeshmukh/Car-price-prediction/README.md

       3] Thus Hyper Tuning for the Decision Tree Give highest Accuracy to 81 % Followed by Voting Regressor with 79.71

-      4] So overall accuracy of the model cam to 77%
+      4] So overall accuracy of the model is 77%